keithjjones/WhoisClient.NET/Readme.md

 # Project Description
-This is .NET Class library of WHOIS client (with sample web site).
+This is .NET Class library implementing a WHOIS client.

-# Sample Web Site
-Enbale AppHarbor build support.
-The url of sample web site is http://whoisclient.apphb.com/.

 # How to install

-To install this library into your application, please install from NuGet repository.
+To install this library into your application, use the NuGet repository.

 ```
-PM> Install-Package WhoisClient.NET
+PM> Install-Package WhoisClient-VS2015.NET
 ```

 # Sample source code (C#)